abhirath-a/abhirath-a/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a personal project.
+- 🔭 I’m currently working on a my nix config.
-- 🌱 I’m currently learning Turborepo
+- 🌱 I’m currently learning NixOS and Hyprland.
 - 💬 Ask me about website architecture and design.
 - 📫 How to reach me: hello@abhirath.net.
 <!-- - ⚡ Fun fact: I've been programming since I was 10 years old